 In October we published our strategy for 2016/19.
-Fostering investment and the importance of effective but proportionate regulation will guide our priorities over the next three years.
+Fostering investment and the importance of effective, but proportionate, regulation will guide our priorities over the next three years.
 We will concentrate on promoting a step change in audit quality and on driving up standards of governance, stewardship and reporting.
 Our goal is to ensure that reporting and audit in the UK are world-leading in order to give the greatest possible confidence to investors globally, and by doing so help drive growth.
-We will work closely with companies, investors and the accountancy and actuarial professions to make the most of the changes to codes, standards during the new strategy period as far as possible - not least in relation to the UK Corporate Governance Code.
+We will work closely with companies, investors and the accountancy and actuarial professions to make the most of the changes to codes, standards and regulations introduced in recent years.
+We will avoid further changes to our codes and standards during the new strategy period as far as possible - not least in relation to the UK Corporate Governance Code.
 We will also seek to remove regulatory burdens wherever possible.
-We will remain influential in the EU and internationally and continue to invest in our own skills and capabilities
+We will remain influential in the EU and internationally and continue to invest in our own skills and capabilities.